Nico Mannion

-Niccolò "Nico" Mannion (born March 14, 2001) is an Italian-American professional basketball player for Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
+Niccolò "Nico" Mannion (born March 14, 2001) is an Italian-American professional basketball player for Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.
 He played college basketball for the Arizona Wildcats.
 He attended Pinnacle High School in Phoenix, Arizona, where he was a consensus five-star recruit and one of the top point guards in the 2019 class.
 Although he mainly grew up in the United States, Mannion represents his birth country of Italy in international competitions.

 Early life

 Mannion was born in Siena, Tuscany, Italy, to former NBA player Pace Mannion and Gaia Bianchi.
 There, he spent his early childhood before his family moved to Salt Lake City, Utah, and finally settled in Phoenix, Arizona.